surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

-AcuBi has an ability to create graphics and charts based on result Visualization displays different type of pictorial representation in the from of charts and graphs based on data retrieved.
+AcuBi has an ability to create graphics and charts based on rVisualization displays different type of pictorial representation in the from of charts and graphs based on data retrieved.

 ## Types of Visualization